ysyk2021/the-productive-sales-manager-how-to-lead-your-team-to-success/src/chapter-8-1.md

-# The Role of Performance Measurement and Analysis in Sales Management

 In this chapter, we will explore the importance of performance measurement and analysis in sales management.
 As a sales manager, it is crucial to track and evaluate the performance of your team to ensure success.
 By implementing effective measurement and analysis strategies, you can identify areas for improvement, make data-driven decisions, and lead your team to achieve their sales targets.